bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 # Final words

-That&#8217;s it!
+That's it!
 Well, the article became a little bit longer than it was intended to, but I hope some of you will follow it anyway.

-Furthermore I hope that the solution works for you and saves your time and money (you don&#8217;t need mobile internet) .
+Furthermore I hope that the solution works for you and saves your time and money (you don't need mobile internet) .

 Feel free to leave a comment, if you like the solution, have problems with it, have some hints for improvement or want to share your scripts for content generation or pushing.